by: RJ Fisher last Update: January 2024

-For flights to Siem Reap airport, check the Skyscanner website.
-For bus tickets from Bangkok, Ho Chi Minh City or within Cambodia use the Bookmebus.com tool.
-Skip the lines at the bus station and secure your seat.
+Tip!
+For flights to Siem Reap airport check the Skyscanner website.
+For bus tickets to Siem Reap from Bangkok, Ho Chi Minh City or anywhere within Cambodia, use the Bookmebus.com transport planner below.
+Skip the lines at the bus station and secure your seat instantly!

-Wherever there’s a market, there are tourists, However, the Siem Reap Old Market (7am-8pm) is still very much a locals market.
-They shop here for fish, meat, vegetables and household items.
-There’s also a large section where they sell jewelry, clothes, shoes and trinkets.
-In the center are a few food stalls where locals come for breakfast and tourists come for snacks.
+Wherever there’s a market, there are tourists, However, the Siem Reap Old Market (7am-9pm) is still very much a locals market as well.
+Locals shop here for fish, meat, vegetables and household items.
+There’s a large section where they sell jewelry, clothes, shoes and trinkets.
+The center of the market has food stalls where locals come for breakfast and tourists come for snacks.

 Angkor Night Market

 This street deserves its own chapter.
 There’s nothing like it, or even close to it, anywhere else in Cambodia.
-The street is completely dedicated to drinking, dining and party.
-If you came looking for a peaceful retreat in one of Cambodias provincial towns, well….this ain’t it, and that’s an understatement if ever there was one.
+The street is completely dedicated to drinking, dining and partying.
+If you came looking for a peaceful retreat in one of Cambodia’s provincial towns, well…. this ain’t it, and that’s an understatement if ever there was one.

 Clearly Pub street is not for everyone, but it serves a purpose.
 The abundance of flashy neon lights and the cacophony of loud blaring stereos can certainly have a disorienting effect.
 But why not surrender yourself to a night (or two) of unrestrained partying.
 For the record, I don’t advocate excessive alcohol consumption, but if ever you wanted to let your hair down, do it here since beers are as low as fifty cents during happy hour.
 Just saying.

 Food is cheap and there is plenty of choice, although standards are not very high.
 It’s tasty though, so it will do the trick.
 Relax to digest your food in one of the lounge areas outside the bars or else, dance the night away in one of the many clubs.